V-Sekai/manuals/decisions/20220515-profile-using-perf.md

-# Proposed: Profile using perf
+# Draft: Profile using perf

 ### Describe the status of the issue.